-Resources: Links for discussions on school violence and trauma
+Resources: Links for discussions on school violence, trauma, World events

 As a staff, we do not want to introduce new information to students who may not be aware of the violent events.
 It is important that students process their emotions with an adult who can guide them through the confusion and fear they are experiencing.
 While our staff is available and ready to have discussions with any student in need, our administrators will work within their buildings to provide age-appropriate avenues should students need support.